-M*A*S*H used music sparingly but effectively during its eleven years on the air.
+M*A*S*H used music sparingly but effectively during its 11 years on the air.
 “Suicide is Painless,” written for the movie, was the show’s theme song, opening and closing each episode, although unlike the movie the song’s lyrics were never used.
 When people think of M*A*S*H they undoubtedly think of “Suicide is Painless” and the opening credits with that iconic shot of choppers over the hills.

-But every episode of M*A*S*H included some music, most of it played in the background during specific scenes, much of it meant to add atmosphere to the series.
-Some was instrumental, some was vocal.
-Thanks to a set of cue sheets prepared by the legal department at 20th Century-Fox, I can identify most of the music in any episode from the first ten seasons.
-Using these cue sheets I will be periodically breaking down individual episodes by the music they included.
+Thanks to a set of cue sheets prepared by the legal department at 20th Century-Fox, I can identify most of the music in any episode from the first 10 seasons of M*A*S*H. Using these cue sheets I will be periodically examine the music from specific episodes.
+So far, I’ve completed music breakdowns for “M*A*S*H – The Pilot”, “Abyssinia, Henry”, and “War Co-Respondent”.

 A look at all the classical music Charles listened to on M*A*S*H, including “Mozart Clarinet Quintet In A, K 581” from the series finale.